laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-The generated filter will be a text filter, select filter, number range filter, or date range filter depending on the given field type.
+The generated filter will be a text filter, select filter, number range filter, or date range filter depending on the underlying field type that was marked as filterable.

 ### Dependent Fields

 The `dependsOn` method allows you to specify that a field's configuration depends on one or more other field's values.
-The method accept an `array` of dependent field attributes and a closure that modifies the configuration of current field instance.
-Dependent fields allow advanced customization such as toggling read-only mode, field value, validation rules, and more based on the state of another field:
+The `dependsOn` method accepts an `array` of dependent field attributes and a closure that modifies the configuration of the current field instance.
+Dependent fields allow advanced customization, such as toggling read-only mode, field value, validation rules, and more based on the state of another field:

 ```php
 use Laravel\Nova\Fields\FormData;